12061988/rock-paper-scissors-game/README.md

 ## Deployment

-  - The site was deployed to GitHub pages. the steps to deploy are as follows:
+  - The site was deployed to GitHub pages.
+The steps to deploy are as follows:
    - In the GitHub repository, navigate to the settings tab
    - From the source section drop-down menu, select the Main branch
    - Once the main branch has been selected, the page provided the link to the completed website.